A characterization of positroids, with applications to amalgams and excluded minors: Some excluded minors for the class of positroids

-The nonempty proper connected flats of $M$ are the circuits $C_i$ and, for each $e\in E(M)$, at least one $C_i$ fails to be a circuit of $M/e$ by property (ii), so a now-routine use of Corollary \ref{cor:intervalsimpliespositroid} implies that $M/e$ is a positroid.
+For each $e\in E(M)$, at least one circuit $C_i$ of $M$ fails to be a circuit of $M/e$ by property (ii), so a now-routine use of Corollary \ref{cor:intervalsimpliespositroid} implies that $M/e$ is a positroid.
 The same holds for $M\del e$ if $e\ne f$.
-Adapting a positroid ordering for a whirl to $M\del f$ shows that it too is a positroid.
+Adapting a positroid order for a whirl to $M\del f$ shows that it too is a positroid.
 Thus, $M$ is an excluded minor for the class of positroids. $\circ$ \end{example}

 The next infinite family of excluded minors for the class of positroids can be seen as a variation on a $3$-whirl, but with two $r$-circuits and a $3$-circuit, and instead of taking a free extension, another $3$-circuit is added.